T60D/T60D.github.io/index.md

             <div class = "col-12 col-md-6">
                 <h4>C++</h4>
-                <p>Learned in the UMich sophomore level class,  EECS280 Intro to Programming Structures.</p>
+                <p>Used in the CS110, Principles of Computer Systems class at Stanford</p>
             </div>

             <div class = "col-12 col-md-6">